ton-hue/tonhue.github.io/index.md

 -----

 ## **MonkeyPox SQL Queries & Tableau Image Creation**
-Using SQL I created a few queries that would show the most confirmed cases of monkeypox by country and join two tables together for analysis.
-The data was downloaded from Kaggle containing 3 small tables of data.
-I then copy and pasted the query outcomes from Microsoft SQL server into excel and imported into tableau public to create a visual.
+Using SQL I wrote a few queries that would show the most confirmed cases of monkeypox by country and join two tables together for daily case confirmation analysis.
+The data was downloaded from Kaggle.com titled "Monkeypox Dataset (Daily Updated)" containing 3 small tables of data.
+I then copied and pasted the query outcomes from Microsoft SQL Server into Excel and imported into Tableau public to create the visual below.

 # Queries
 -----